SWEGroup39/GatorChatApp/API_Documentation.md

 ### ➜ Overview of  **POST** Command for Users

 - The first **POST** command takes in an input and creates a new user in the users database.
 The second command is focused on a retrieving a specific user. _The second option appears to be more of a "GET", but a "GET" does not allow for a body request.
-Therefore a POST is used._
+Therefore, a POST is used._

 ### Syntax